The GALAH survey: tracing the Galactic disk with Open Clusters: Kinematic and chemical properties of Open Clusters

 \subsection{Kinematic properties}

-The other kinematic properties of the open clusters are determined following the same procedure applied to GALAH stars, which is described in Buder et al. (in prep).
+The other kinematic properties of the open clusters are determined following the same procedure applied to GALAH stars, which is detailed in \citet{Buder20}, where the entire GALAH+ DR3 is described.
 Namely, using $\tt{GALPY}$\footnote{Code available at \url{http://github.com/jobovy/galpy}.} \citep{Bovy15} we transform the clusters' parameters obtained in Section~\ref{properties} (i.e., $\alpha_{\rm cl}$, $\delta_{\rm cl}$, $\varpi_{\rm cl}$, $\mu_{\alpha, cl}$, and $\mu_{\delta, cl}$) into Galactocentric coordinates and velocities, both cartesian (X, Y, Z, U, V, and W) and cylindrical (R$_{\rm Gal}$, $\phi$, z, v$_{\rm R}$, v$_{\rm \phi}$, v$_{\rm z}$).
 We also compute actions J$_{\rm R}$, L$_{\rm Z}$, J$_{\rm Z}$, guiding radii r$_{\rm guid}$, eccentricities e, and orbit boundary information (zmax, R$_{\rm peri}$, and R$_{\rm apo}$) in the Galactic potential $\tt{MWpotential2014}$ described in \citet{Bovy15} and a Staeckel fudge with 0.45 as focal length of the confocal coordinate system.

 The statistical uncertainties of all these properties are obtained from a Monte Carlo simulation with a 10,000 sampling size.
 The final errors are equal to the standard deviations of the resulting distributions.